TIMBER SALE: MAR 6, 2025

 $20,500

-Our client accepted the high bid the next day, and immediately received $7565.25 as a deposit payment of 25% of the total sale.
-The harvest contract has been written and both parties will sign it before March 30.
-The harvest will begin in the second week of April, and the logger will pay our client $22, 695.75 (the final 75% of the sale price) before his crew can bring equipment onto the property to begin work.
+Our client accepted the top bid the following day and immediately received a deposit of $7,565.25, which was 25% of the total sale price.
+A formal harvest contract has been prepared and will be signed by both parties before March 30.
+Harvest is scheduled to begin in the second week of April.
+Before any equipment enters the property, the logger will pay the remaining $22,695.75, which represents the final 75% of the sale price.